agladstein/AJ_ABC/README.md

-Created by Ariella Gladstein, based on code from Consuelo Quinto Cortes and Krishna Veeramah. agladstein@email.arizona.edu
+Created by Ariella Gladstein, based on code from Consuelo Quinto Cortes and Krishna Veeramah. <br />
+agladstein@email.arizona.edu

 The main script run_sims_AJmodel1_chr1_all.py runs genome simulations and computes statistics on the simulation output, and is run with run_sims_AJmodel1_chr1_all.py